listman-io/docs/README.md

  * `localhost`, or
  * `192.123.23.12` (note the absence of a port number).

- When Listman.io app is running we match the `siteUrl` with the `host` from the licence details provided in the config file and throwing an error if there is any difference.
+ When Listman.io app is running we match the `siteUrl` with the `host` from the license details provided in the config file and throwing an error if there is any difference.

- > **Note**: `demo` is a special type of host used for the Free Plan licence details so the Listman.io app could be run in demo mode for any `siteUrl` but with **50 records per run limitation**.
+ > **Note**: `demo` is a special type of host used for the Free License so the Listman.io app could be run in demo mode for any `siteUrl` but with **50 records per run limitation**.

 ## Create SharePoint Application (App-Only/Application Context)

 Now let's create your first SharePoint Application (also known as Application Context or App) that will be used to authorize Listman.io app against your Sharepoint Instance.

-To make sure Listman.io app will have an access to all the lists and lists attachments we have to create an Application Context (or App-Only) and grant it the `tenant` permissions.
+In order for the Listman.io app to have an access to all the lists and lists attachments we have to create an Application Context (or App-Only) and grant it the `fullcontroll` **right** for the chosen **scope**.
 You could [read](https://docs.microsoft.com/en-us/sharepoint/dev/solution-guidance/security-apponly-azureacs) about that procedure in more details on Microsoft Documentation Portal.

 For this example let's assume that your SharePoint Instance is available on `https://listman.sharepoint.com` url.
 To create Application Context for the Listman.io app:

-1. Make sure you have an admin access (primary site collection administrator.) to your Sharepoint Instance
+1. Make sure you have an admin access (like primary site collection administrator) to your Sharepoint Instance

 > When you purchase a Microsoft 365 or Office 365 subscription, a team site is automatically created, and the global admin is set as the primary site collection administrator.
 For info about assigning a user the SharePoint administrator role, see [Assign admin roles in Office 365 for business](https://docs.microsoft.com/en-us/office365/admin/add-users/assign-admin-roles?view=o365-worldwide).

-2. Go to url: `https://listman.sharepoint.com/_layouts/15/appregnew.aspx`.
+2. Go to url: `https://listman.sharepoint.com/_layouts/15/appregnew.aspx` or to `https://yourcompany.sharepoint.com/_layouts/15/appregnew.aspx`.
 You will see the new app registration form:

 ![image](https://user-images.githubusercontent.com/13550565/70397741-c5b60380-1a4f-11ea-92b8-788a0db71504.png)

-3. Type the new application details in the form and click **Create**:
+3. Type the new application details in the form:
  * Client Id: click on **Generate**
  * Client Secret: click on **Generate**
  * Title: listman.io
  * App Domain: www.listman.io
  * Redirect Url: https://www.listman.io
- * Click Create button
+ * Click **Create** button

 ![image](https://user-images.githubusercontent.com/13550565/70397765-f7c76580-1a4f-11ea-84bf-a0959f49c108.png)